Alcohol server training: Australia

 The type of training delivery allowed also varies between states, with states such as Queensland, Western Australia and South Australia and Northern Territory, accepting online delivery of the National RSA training, while Victoria does not currently recognise online as a valid delivery channel for this type of training.
 In July 2012 the New South Wales government introduced a trial of the NSW course online which was subsequently suspended in February 2014 until changes made to the "integrity of online certification".
 Debate continues as to the benefits of online training versus classroom training, with advocates claiming it delivers benefits such as more consistent and provides better access to rural learners to deliver the training online, while opponents argue that classroom training delivers better learning outcomes.
 NSW Update: OLGR NSW have approved a limited number of RTOs to deliver the RSA by email NSW RSA course by "Distance Learning".

 Regardless of the delivery channel, RSA training is generally founded on the concept of Duty of care and requires managers and staff to take all reasonable precautions to protect patrons and staff by preventing patrons from becoming disorderly and/or suffering alcohol intoxication.
 Other topics covered include blood alcohol content, the effects of alcohol on human health, a standard drink, how to serve responsibly and how to refuse service.

 New South Wales

-In New South Wales, the national training unit is accepted if provided by an RTO approved by Liquor & Gaming New South Wales, however following this training an RSA competency card issued by Service NSW must also be obtained within ninety days.
+In New South Wales, the national training unit is accepted if provided by an RTO approved by Liquor & Gaming New South Wales.
+Following this training an RSA competency card issued by Service NSW must also be obtained within ninety days.

 The RSAT and the L&GNSW RSAT assessments certify you to provide same-day alcohol deliveries to the general public in NSW.
 From December 1, 2021, to deliver alcohol the same day in NSW, you must have a Liquor & Gaming NSW-issued Certificate of RSAT completion.